gaps-closure/hal/api/README.md

 Eventually we will provide a number of additional API calls to: (i) generate configuration for HAL daemon and the GAPS Devices (CDG) at provision-time; (ii) apply these configurations to HAL and the GAPS Devices.
 Currently these are configured offline by the system administrator, however, future versions will support auto-generation of CDG configurations, and dynamic provisioning of these configurations into the CDG.

-The HAL daemon configuration uses a libconfig File, which contains:
+The [HAL daemon configuration](../daemon#HAL-Configuration-file) uses a libconfig File, which contains HAL maps (routes) and Device configurations.
-* HAL maps (routes):
-  [fromdev, frommux, fromsec, fromtyp, todev, tomux, tosec, totyp, codec]

-  * Determine how packets are routed from arriving device to a departing device (based on tag information).
-  Devices include hardware interfaces (e.g., serial or ethernet) and the CLOSURE API.
-  * Determine packet data transformations (codec), based on data-type DFDL schema file name.

-* Device configurations:
-  * Device IDs (e.g., /dev/gaps1),
-  * Devices configuration (e.g., addresses, ports).
-  * GAPS packet header DFDL schema file name.
-  * Max packet size (HAL may perform Segment and Reassemble (SAR)),
-  * Max rate (bits/second).

 The Cross Domain Guard (CDG) provision-time configuration will include:
 * DFDL schema file describing the framing for each GAPS Device including headers, application datatypes, and trailers.